The appearance of fog depends on several factors, the difference in temperature between the body and the water, humidity levels, etc.

 - rinsing your mask (only if necessary) by simply dipping it in water

 - avoiding directing powerful jets of water at the inner surface of the lenses.

 - storing the mask in its case after each session to prevent damage to the lenses (on the inner surface there is an anti-fog coating and on the outer surface to prevent scratches)

 - not exposing it to temperatures of over 60°c

 DO NOT TOUCH/RUB THE INSIDE OF YOUR LENSES

 Complies with standard: Q/BT 4734 - 2014, all the Nabaiji swimming goggles protect against harmful UVA and UVB rays when used normally, regardless of the lens tint.

 Looking directly at the sun is dangerous and can lead to irreversible eye damage.

 The colour of your goggles should be suited to your swimming location and its lighting.

-If you swim outside or in a swimming pool with bright lighting, prioritise smoke lenses for greater comfort and to limit the glare.
+If you swim outdoors or in a swimming pool with bright lighting, prioritise smoked lenses for greater comfort and to limit the glare.